dnadlinger/klickverbot.at/src/_posts/2011-06-14-d-thrift-gsoc-growing-the-library.md

   - D
   - GSoC
   - Thrift
 excerpt: "First, let me apologize for not posting an update last week – I had a busy time, but regardless I will try to let you know about the state of affairs regularly in the future.
-Now, what were I working on?"
+Now, what were I working on?
+I updated"
 ---

 First, let me apologize for not posting an update last week – I had a busy time, but regardless I will try to let you know about the state of affairs regularly in the future.
 Now, what were I working on?
 I updated my [project page](/code/gsoc/thrift/) based on the timeline previously discussed at my project mailing list, and – besides me being a day late, more below – it is still valid.
 These were the main points I worked on: